wingo/stringrefs/README.md

 strings in the string table do not use NUL as a terminator.
 The string table section must immediately precede the global section, or where the global section would be, in the binary.

+#### `string.const` size limits

+The maximum size for the UTF-8 encoding of an individual string literal is 2<sup>31</sup>–1 bytes.
+Embeddings may impose their own limits which are more restricted.
+But similarly to `string.new`, instantiating a module with string literals may fail due to lack of memory resources, even if the string size is formally within the limits.
+However `string.const` itself never traps when passed a valid literal offset.

 ### String cursors